DataDog/hiring-engineers/answers.md

 Q.2) Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:
 Ans - Downtime1(https://github.com/sshinde16/hiring-engineers/blob/SurabhiShinde_Solutions_Engineer/Downtime1.PNG)
       Downtime2(https://github.com/sshinde16/hiring-engineers/blob/SurabhiShinde_Solutions_Engineer/Downtime2.PNG)

+ Section D : Collecting APM Data
+ Q.1) Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution Ans - flaskApp.py (